theEDdanny/Python_Pixel_Recognition/README.md

 # Pixel_Image_Recognition

    This is some software I wrote to get past security features on weblights that deny requests for HTML.
-In this repository I will give a brief introduction to the program, walk through each script, and go over some varieous uses for the software.
+In this repository I will give a brief introduction to the program, describe how it works, and go over some varieous uses for the software.

 # Brief Intro